MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

     * Select scale (12 EDO by default)
     * Paint, move, remove, and resize notes in the piano roll (FL style)
     * Grid snap with ability to select grid size (bar, 8th note, 16th note, triplet, etc)
-    * Button/keyboard shortcut for simple quantization of notes to the grid
+    * Simple quantization of notes to the grid
-    * A bitwig-like per-note velocity/pan editor on the bottom
+    * A per-note velocity/pan editor on the bottom
 * Track headers on each track in the timeline.
 MVP features will include:
     * Track name.
 User double-clicks to rename.
     * Fader & pan controls
     * Solo, Mute, and arm record buttons
     * Change color of header/track for organization
     * Drop-down to select where to route the track in the mixer (master or effect bus)
-    * Ability to select whether the track headers appear to the left or right side of the timeline
-* Mixer view.
-MVP features will include:
-    * Use the same names and track colors as the track headers for each track
-    * Add/remove effect busses
-    * Rename effect busses
-    * Fader & pan controls
+* Recording into audio & midi clips
+* Vertical effect rack
+* Sample browser panel
+* Plugin browser panel
+* Properties panel
 * Host VST2 (or LV2) plugins (GUI prefered, but not mvp).
 * Built-in MVP plugins will include
     * A basic gain & pan plugin
     * A basic digital clipping plugin
+    * An audio send plugin
 * Settings
     * Interface for selecting audio hardware input/outputs
     * Interface for selecting MIDI devices.
 Note that we only need to support basic MIDI keyboard functionality for mvp.